Water temperature in Scilla

 Minimum:

-As of now, in Scilla, the water temperature is 67.8°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 3.2°F higher than the average recorded on this particular day in recent years.
-The sea temperature remains approximately unchanged from yesterday.
+As of now, in Scilla, the water temperature is 80.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 4.6°F higher than the average recorded on this particular day in recent years.
+Since yesterday, there was a slight increase in temperature.
+This indicates a warming trend over the past day.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 66.3°F on 2015, while the historical minimum was 62.4°F on 2019.
+The maximum temperature recorded for this date was 77.9°F on 2022, while the historical minimum was 74.3°F on 2020.

 Daily water temperature in Scilla